akkawimo/drone/README.md

 **Jupyter Notebook**

-Reproduce results by running the deeplearning notebook inside of transfer folder.
+Reproduce results by running the deep_learning.ipynb in drone/transfer.

 # Training